nebtex/omniql-docs/README.md

 <img src="omni.png" />
 ---

-omniql is opinionated way to create schema and defied commons operation over them, is intended to be useful  for large project where tems of diferent background converge, omniql schemas  can be used in any devices, for internal  or externals application, collaborate and create api, api versioning and export them to the world
+omniql is opinionated way to create schema and defined commons operation over them, is intended to be useful  for large project where tems of diferent background converge, omniql schemas  can be used in any devices, for internal  or externals application, collaborate and create api, api versioning and export them to the world